AntonioLok/online-shopping-reactJS-Backend/README.md

 The server should run at `localhost:8000`

 ### pre-commit
-Before each commit, only code quality (eslint) and sass-lint checks will be made.
+Before each commit, only code quality (eslint) checks will be made.
 The following command will be run:
 `npm run precommit`